faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

    Much remains to be determined about how daily life will change as people adjust to a drier normal.
 But officials are warning the situation is dire and could lead to even more severe limits later in the year.
     ```

-10. The response will likely be some information about drought in California.
+10. The response will likely be some information about the drought in California.
 While not a bad response, it's not the classification we're looking for.
 11. In the **Setup** section near the system message, select the **Example** from the dropdown of **Add section** button.
 Add the following example.